9aia/thal/pm/BACKLOG.md

   - Use locale param in site routes
 - Fix bug copying HTML in messages
 - Check user plan in API routes that are necessary
-- Prevent bots with turnstile
 - Rewrite left joins using Query API
 ---
-- Add rate-limit to Google auth callback
 - Allow users to use only one session
 - Handle invalid sessions
 - Fix retrial after account deletion
-- Fix bug after deleting and recreating an account, user can't rejoin the app
 - Use a single table for user and character usernames
 - Lower every username comparison
 ---